 - The carburettor governs the engine's speed via the throttle control.
 Air and fuel are mixed in the carburettor.
 The air/fuel mixture is adjustable.
-Correct adjustment is essential to get the best performance from the machine. - Adjusting the carburettor means that the engine is adapted to local operating conditions, e.g. climate, altitude, petrol and the type of 2-stroke oil. - The carburettor has three adjustment controls: - L = Low speed jet - H = High speed jet - T = Idle adjustment screw
+Correct adjustment is essential to get the best performance from the machine. - The satisfactory operation of a catalytic converter depends, among other factors, on the correct adjustment of the carburettor.
+Carefully follow the instructions below, using a tachometer as an aid. - Adjusting the carburettor means that the engine is adapted to local operating conditions, e.g. climate, altitude, petrol and the type of 2-stroke oil. - The carburettor has three adjustment controls: - L = Low speed jet - H = High speed jet - T = Idle adjustment screw

-- The L and H-jets are used to adjust the supply of fuel to match the rate that air is admitted, which is controlled with the throttle.
+The L and H-jets are used to adjust the supply of fuel to match the rate that air is admitted, which is controlled with the throttle.
 If they are screwed clockwise the air/fuel ratio becomes leaner (less fuel) and if they are turned anticlockwise the ratio becomes richer (more fuel).
-A lean mixture gives a higher engine speed and a rich mixture gives a lower engine speed. - The T-screw regulates the throttle setting at idle speed.
+A lean mixture gives a higher engine speed and a rich mixture gives a lower engine speed.

+The T-screw regulates the throttle setting at idle speed.
 If the T-screw is turned clockwise this gives a higher idle speed; turning it anti-clockwise gives a lower idle speed.